clydotron/job_worker_service/Design.md

 * Each job is executed in a separate go function and can be canceled.
 * A mutex will be used to synchronize access to the status of the job.
 * Standard output (`stdout`) and `stderr` will be redirected to the output logging service.
-* Uses cgroups v2 to manage the CPU, Memory and Disk IO usage per job.
+* Uses cgroups v2 to manage the CPU, Memory and Disk IO usage per job.<br />
-_ _Using cgroups v2 because of its hierarchical tree-like structure, new resource controllers, and better performance_ _
+_Using cgroups v2 because of its hierarchical tree-like structure, new resource controllers, and better performance_

 | Resource | CGroup name | setting(s) |
 | --- | --- | --- |